 Ivy Resource Group are working with a well-established main contractor to recruit an experienced Site Manager for a permanent role based in Worcester.
 You will be managing a range of small commercial projects.
 The company: Our client is a construction company with roots dating back to 1962.
 Headquartered in Gloucester, England, the company delivers high-quality construction, shopfitting, interiors, and general works services across a wide range of sectors, including commercial, industrial, education, healthcare, residential, leisure, and retail.
 The Role: Organize daily site operations and construction activities.
 Develop and manage project schedules and work programmes.
 Coordinate labour, subcontractors, materials, and equipment.
 Enforce health and safety regulations and company policies.
 Conduct site inspections, risk assessments, and toolbox talks.
 Ensure compliance with statutory requirements, building regulations, and environmental standards.
 Manage site teams and subcontractors.
 Monitor workmanship and productivity.
 Resolve on-site issues and maintain project momentum.
 Ensure all work meets project specifications and quality standards.
 Carry out inspections and snagging processes.
 Manage defects and ensure corrective actions are completed.
 Act as the primary site contact for clients, consultants, and suppliers.
 Attend progress meetings and provide project updates.
 Build and maintain positive working relationships with stakeholders.
 Monitor project costs and resource usage.
 Assist in controlling budgets and minimizing waste.
 Identify variations and communicate potential cost impacts.
 Maintain accurate site records, including diaries, permits, and progress reports.
 Ensure all project documentation is completed and filed correctly.
 Support handover procedures and project close-out activities.
 Building repairs and maintenance works.
 Refurbishments and fit-out projects.
 Planned and reactive works.
 Small extensions and alterations.
 Occupied-site projects requiring careful coordination with building users.
 Multiple projects running simultaneously across different locations.
 The Ideal Candidate: Proven experience managing refurbishment, maintenance, fit-out, and general construction projects.
 Strong leadership skills with the ability to motivate and manage site teams and subcontractors.
 Excellent knowledge of construction methods, building regulations, and industry best practices.
 Thorough understanding of health, safety, and environmental legislation.
 Ability to plan, coordinate, and deliver projects safely, on time, and within budget.
 Experienced in working within occupied or live environments with minimal disruption to clients.
 Strong communication and stakeholder management skills.
 Proactive problem-solver with the ability to make effective decisions under pressure.
 Competent in project planning, scheduling, and resource management.
 Commercially aware with the ability to monitor costs and identify efficiencies.
 Capable of managing multiple projects and competing priorities simultaneously.
 Strong organizational and administrative skills, including accurate record keeping and reporting.
 Client-focused approach with a commitment to delivering excellent customer service.
 Professional, reliable, and committed to continuous improvement and team success.
 Salary & Package: 50,000 - 60,000 per annum + Package Competitive benefits package Opportunity to work on high-profile, high-value projects How to apply: Please submit your CV and a member of our team will respond to you.
 Ivy Resource Group are committed to promoting equal opportunities to people regardless of age, gender, religion, belief, race, sexuality or disability.
 We operate as an employment agency and employment business.
 IND123

-Murphy is recruiting for a Environmental Advisor to work with Energy on National Grid EGL 1 Project.
+Murphy is recruiting for a Environmental Advisor to work with the Energy Team on the National Grid, HWUP Project in North London.
 Our business is well-known for its extensive in-house expertise, experience, and continuous drive to innovate within the industry to create added value for all our customers.
 Throughout our history we have strived to challenge the norm and incorporate a wide range of new technologies and capabilities to ensure we meet the ever-changing markets and demands.
 Today we support groundbreaking transmission and distribution projects in four countries - ensuring their energy security for decades to come.
 We offer a wide range of services including design, construction and commissioning.
 We deliver Engineering, Procurement & Construction (EPC) projects serving both regulated and private customers along with technical and engineering solutions within the conventional power and energy transition markets.
 Our continual drive to innovate, while encouraging sustainability, ensures we remain at the forefront of the industry, and is demonstrated in our long-standing relationships with major energy providers in multiple countries.
 A day in the life of a Murphy Environmental Advisor Establish and promote best practice in environmental and sustainability matters in conjunction with the SHES function.
 Carry out regular inspections of sites and workplaces to determine whether work is being carried out in accordance with Company Policy, Procedures, and the relevant Statutory Provisions Carry out incident investigations in accordance with the Company procedure and, analysing all data, making recommendations to avoid any reoccurrences.
 Collate Business / Contract environmental and sustainability statistics in a timely manner and submit to SHES Management & SHES function for reporting purposes.
 Review Environmental information to identify trends and areas for improvement Develop and implement Environment & Sustainability campaigns and improvement plans in agreement with the SHES Management Advise and support project teams with managing their environmental and sustainability responsibilities.
 Provide advice, support, and assistance to all project personnel to enable them to manage their environmental responsibilities.
 Identify significant Environmental issues for the project and help set-up projects to include appropriate controls.
 Identify Environmental & Ecology consents / permits or exemptions that are required and ensure they are obtained.
 Maintain records as necessary to ensure compliance with Legislation, Company procedures and Contract Requirements Working in a small team of environmental specialists and liaising with third-party environment and ecology consultants Working and sharing best practices with an ever-growing E&S function Still interested, does this sound like you?
 Experience in an Environmental Advisory role Qualified with an Environmental Degree Working knowledge of application of environmental law in the construction industry Understanding of practical environmental risk mitigation on significant construction projects such as: Ecological mitigation Consents, licencing and DCO/TCPA planning discharge experience Water management and pollution prevention Biodiversity Net Gain Waste management Statutory nuisance Contaminated land Construction/Infrastructure experience Associate ISEP membership working towards PISEP is desirable (we can support this transition) Knowledge of 14001 standards

 Full time

-Murphy is recruiting for a Environmental Advisor to work with the Energy Team on the National Grid, HWUP Project.
+Murphy is recruiting for a Environmental Advisor to work with the Energy Team on the National Grid, HWUP Project in North London.
 Our business is well-known for its extensive in-house expertise, experience, and continuous drive to innovate within the industry to create added value for all our customers.
 Throughout our history we have strived to challenge the norm and incorporate a wide range of new technologies and capabilities to ensure we meet the ever-changing markets and demands.
 Today we support groundbreaking transmission and distribution projects in four countries - ensuring their energy security for decades to come.
 We offer a wide range of services including design, construction and commissioning.
 We deliver Engineering, Procurement & Construction (EPC) projects serving both regulated and private customers along with technical and engineering solutions within the conventional power and energy transition markets.
 Our continual drive to innovate, while encouraging sustainability, ensures we remain at the forefront of the industry, and is demonstrated in our long-standing relationships with major energy providers in multiple countries.
 A day in the life of a Murphy Environmental Advisor Establish and promote best practice in environmental and sustainability matters in conjunction with the SHES function.
 Carry out regular inspections of sites and workplaces to determine whether work is being carried out in accordance with Company Policy, Procedures, and the relevant Statutory Provisions Carry out incident investigations in accordance with the Company procedure and, analysing all data, making recommendations to avoid any reoccurrences.
 Collate Business / Contract environmental and sustainability statistics in a timely manner and submit to SHES Management & SHES function for reporting purposes.
 Review Environmental information to identify trends and areas for improvement Develop and implement Environment & Sustainability campaigns and improvement plans in agreement with the SHES Management Advise and support project teams with managing their environmental and sustainability responsibilities.
 Provide advice, support, and assistance to all project personnel to enable them to manage their environmental responsibilities.
 Identify significant Environmental issues for the project and help set-up projects to include appropriate controls.
 Identify Environmental & Ecology consents / permits or exemptions that are required and ensure they are obtained.
 Maintain records as necessary to ensure compliance with Legislation, Company procedures and Contract Requirements Working in a small team of environmental specialists and liaising with third-party environment and ecology consultants Working and sharing best practices with an ever-growing E&S function Still interested, does this sound like you?
 Experience in an Environmental Advisory role Qualified with an Environmental Degree Working knowledge of application of environmental law in the construction industry Understanding of practical environmental risk mitigation on significant construction projects such as: Ecological mitigation Consents, licencing and DCO/TCPA planning discharge experience Water management and pollution prevention Biodiversity Net Gain Waste management Statutory nuisance Contaminated land Construction/Infrastructure experience Associate ISEP membership working towards PISEP is desirable (we can support this transition) Knowledge of 14001 standards

 Full time